cobisLab/DMLS/README.md

 ### Related paper:

-Tzu-Hsien Yang\*, Sheng-Hang Wu†, Fang-Yuan Chang†, Hsiu-Chun Tsai†, Ya-Chiao Yang†, Wei-Sheng Wu\*, "DMLS: an automated pipeline to extract the Drosophila modular transcription regulators and targets from massive literature articles", (Under Review)
+Tzu-Hsien Yang\*, Yu-Huai Yu†, Sheng-Hang Wu†, Fang-Yuan Chang†, Hsiu-Chun Tsai†, Ya-Chiao Yang†, Wei-Sheng Wu\*, "DMLS: an automated pipeline to extract the Drosophila modular transcription regulators and targets from massive literature articles"

 ### Ackowledgement
 The software interface is designed following our previous work <a href="https://github.com/cobisLab/YTLR/">YTLR</a>.
 Therefore, we adopted similar instructions in this README file.